Note: This post is very U.S. centric in nature.

 In our folklore.
 In our fairy tales.
 In the family history and stories we do pass on.

-So I guess what I’m saying is, if you are someone in the U.S. especially from a Western European heritage who is interested in decolonizing your games, maybe start by reading fairy tales from your heritage.
+So I guess what I’m saying is, if you are someone in the U.S. especially from a Western European heritage who is interested in making anti-colonial games, maybe start by reading fairy tales from your heritage.
 Maybe start by detaching your own culture from the Norm so you can see what values are embedded in your culture.
 And instead of trying to cut out anything that is “from a colonizing process”, ask yourself why this pattern exists.
 Why this value exists.
 What is the positive and negative.

 How could a game be about these themes intentionally?
 Not about exploring new people or places or conquering (which centers the game on the Other), but about these things in their own right?